 - 55% of the employees claimed that the internal complaint committee in the Organization was not fully compliant with POSH policies.

 In this context, The prohibition of the Sexual Harassment Act of 2013 also known as POSH was enacted for the comprehensive legislation and protection of women from any form of sexual harassment.
 It talks about the secure environment for women to work and live in.

 In this, every organization shall comply with all the rules and regulations mentioned in the act and also constituting the Internal Complaints Committee(ICC) for monitoring and preventing sexual harassment at the workplace as well.

 Workplace has been defined under section 2(o) of the POSH Act which states that,

-- Any private sector organisation or a private venture, undertaking, enterprise, institution, establishment, society, trust, non-governmental organisation, unit or service provider carrying on commercial, professional, vocational, educational, entertainment, industrial, health services or financial activities including production, supply, sale, distribution or service.
+- The private sector Companies, private venture, undertaking, enterprise, institution, establishment, society, trust, non-governmental organization, unit or service provider carrying on commercial, professional, vocational, educational, entertainment, industrial, health services or financial activities that includes supply, production, sale, distribution or service.

 - The POSH Act defines harassment as any unwelcome, sexually determined physical, verbal, or non-verbal conduct of the harasser.

 It seems very clear about the offence that takes place at a workplace but the question here arises whether Virtual Harassment falls under the ambit of the definition of workplace or not.

 The question of its applicability has reached many minds on video conferencing and any manner in which this act could be made applicable.
 In one of the recent studies, it was found that 91% of the leaders have implemented work from home policy for work since the outbreak of pandemic COVID 19.